speedyfriend67/Swifile-FileManager/README.md

   - Recycling bin
   - Open files in external applications
   - Share files with other apps

 ## Installation

-1. Clone the repository:
+1. Clone the repository.

-git clone

 2. Open the project in Xcode:

-cd Swifile
-open Swifile.xcodeproj

-3. Build and run the project in Xcode. (i didn't build on Xcode , i used Swifty by sparkclechanJB but you can build your own ipa with the contentview.swift file. i wrote almost every code into it lol)
+3. Build and run the project in Xcode.
+(I didn't build on Xcode , i used Swifty by sparkclechanJB but you can build your own ipa with the contentview.swift file. i wrote almost every code into it lol)

 ## Usage